 Note that home office expenses can be deducted by either a self employed individual or a corporation.
-Here are 8 home-office tax write-offs for a small business on how you can save big.
+Here are 8 home-office tax write-offs.

 Before deducting home office expenses, you should consult with an accountant in Toronto.

 2.)
 Car Expenses – Tax Write-offs for a Small Business in Canada – Accountant Toronto

 Car expenses are a major tax break and is a commonly used tax write-offs for a small business owners operating in Canada.
 Car expenses include:

 - Capital cost allowance (if you own)